-IMPORTANT: Please note that the work of the technical working group on COVID-19 diagnostic tests has been discontinued as of 17 May 2023.
+IMPORTANT: Please note that the work of the technical working group on COVID-19 diagnostic tests has formally ended.

 Manufacturers were able to submit applications for antigen devices to be included in the EU common list until 31 March 2023, 23:59 CET.
-Since then, neither applications nor further details submitted by email will be considered or assessed.
-The technical working group and its activities will formally come to an end once the EU Digital COVID Certificate Regulation is no longer in force.
+Since then, no new applications have been considered or assessed.

 In the context of the COVID-19 pandemic, the Health Security Committee established in May 2021 a technical working group on COVID-19 diagnostic tests.
 This technical working group brought together experts from the 27 EU countries and Norway, as well as representatives from the Directorate-General for Health and Food Safety (DG SANTE), the Joint Research Centre (JRC) and the European Centre for Disease Prevention and Control (ECDC).

 The aim of the technical working group was, in particular, to review the proposals put forward by EU countries as well as manufacturers for devices to be included in the EU common list of COVID-19 antigen tests.
 The technical working group, which met on average once a month, assessed these proposals against the criteria established by Council Recommendation EU 2021/C 24/01 as well as criteria agreed by the Health Security Committee on 21 September 2021.